 A feature in Yoast SEO Premium that lets you automatically add a block with the estimated reading time of your content.
 The feature also appears in the Insights tab in Yoast SEO Premium.

-In Yoast SEO, exact match means that the plugin recognizes the keyphrase, occurring in the exact same order you’ve entered it in the focus keyphrase field.
+Exact match means that Yoast SEO recognizes the keyphrase occurring in the exact same order you’ve entered it in the focus keyphrase field.
 In most cases, though, the exact match keyphrase isn’t that important.
 What is important is that the most meaningful words, so-called content words, like dog, training, or puppy, of your keyphrase appear enough times in your copy.
 Word order and words that don’t carry any intrinsic meaning, aka function words, like have or your, in most cases, don’t matter that much.
 When an exact match does matter, you can force Yoast SEO to only look at this by putting the keyword in between quotation marks.

 A Yoast SEO structured data block in the WordPress block editor that lets you create FAQ pages.
 The block automatically adds structured data to your site, making it eligible for rich results.

 The icon used before the site name on browser tabs and in browser bookmarks.